SuperOfficeDocs/superoffice-docs/docs/onsite/config-and-ini/service-config.md

 ### dbType

-Type of database, for example mssql or oracle.
+Type of database, for example, MSSQL or Oracle.

 ### nsUser

 Username for connecting to NetServer.
 This username defaults to ejSysUser and has a randomly generated password upon installation.

 The user needs to have the type "System user" and an "Active" login under "Users"->"Other users" in your admin client.
-Be aware that "Other users" is only accessible when logging into the web admin client with a system user, i.e. crm7.
+Be aware that the "Other users" type is only accessible when logging into the web admin client with a system user (crm7).

 You might want to change this password if you had to recreate your Service installation and the newly randomized password in the config file is not identical to the one stored in the database.